SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 - Create Public, Private & Database route tables in aws console ?
 - And associate Public, Private & Database route tables ?
 - Add Internet in the Public route table ?
-- Enable auto-asign public IPv4 address only to the public subnet.
+- Enable Auto-asign public IPv4 address only to the Public subnet.
 - Create Internet gateway and attach to your created VPC in aws console ?
 - Watch from 26:11 to 1:14:21 to understand how VPC works.

 ### Session-30
-- What resources we have created in VPC from aws console ?
+- What resources we have created inside the VPC from aws console ?
+- We have created VPC, IGW and attached to the VPC, Public, Private & Database subnets in atleast 2-AZ's for High Availability, Route tables (Public, Private & Database) and associated it with their respective subnets in two regions 1a and 1b.
+- Added Internet Gateway route in the Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.
+- Enabled Auto-asign Public IPv4 address only to the Public subnet not to the Private subnet.
+- When you create a VPC, aws will automatically creates a default route table (10.0.0.0/16) this route table is used for communication between the subnets inside the VPC.
 - What is NAT Gateway and why it is used ?
-- In which subnet (1a or 1b) this NAT Gateway should be create and why ?
+- NAT Gateway should be created in Public subnet (1a or 1b) and why only in Public subnet ?
-- Creating NAT Gateway is not enough we need to add routes between private subnets and to the Internet gateway (NAT) which is in public subnet.
+- Creating NAT Gateway is not enough we need to add routes between Private subnets and to the Internet gateway (NAT) which is in Public subnet.
-- Which ever private subnets like database subnet or any other private subnets wants to connect to internet, they should add route to the NAT gateway which is in public subnet.
+- Which ever Private subnets like Database subnet (or) any other Private subnets wants to connect to the internet, they should add route to the NAT gateway which is in Public subnet.
+How to add routes ?
-- Select any of the private_subnet/routes/edit_routes/add_route (Destination= 0.0.0.0/0,
+- Select any of the Private subnet/routes/edit routes/add route (Destination = 0.0.0.0/0, Target = NAT
-  Target= NAT gateway, select default one in dropdown under Target section only)
+  gateway, then select default one in dropdown under Target section only)
 - When you create a NAT gateway, aws will create instance in the background, We dont have access to that instance, this instance IP is dynamic, whenever you off and on.
 - So create ElasticIP for this instance first and then create NAT Gateway.
 - NAT and ElasticIP is chargeable, so delete after practice.
-- Can we get StaticIP for this instance ? yes but it is chargeble.
+- Can we get StaticIP for this instance ? yes we can get but it is very costly thing.
-- Even your home publicIP is dynamic, if you want staticIP, you need to pay money to ISP provider.
+- Even your home PublicIP is Dynamic.
+If you want StaticIP, you need to pay money to ISP provider.
 - What is VPC peering ? and what is the condition to create VPC peering connection ?
 - Create a VPC peering connection between "Roboshop_VPC & Default_VPC"
 - So let us take "Requestor VPC = Roboshop VPC ; Acceptor VPC = Default VPC".
 - Accept request in the same account and then add routes in VPC.
-- Try to add routes in main route table, if not reflecting, then add explicitly ?
+- Try to add routes in main route table, because it is the default route table which is created automatically   created after vpc is created to communicate between subnets, if not reflecting, then add explicitly ?
-- If you want only one or two private subnets wants to connect to the vpc peering main road then you can add in those two route tables only.
+- If you want only one (or) two Private subnets wants to connect to the vpc peering main road then you can add in those two route tables only.
 - You need to add from the other side also not just one side.
 This is nothing but routes in VPC.
 - Go through the "Terraform-aws-vpc-module" how we developed vpc and resources inside it.
 - What is tagging strategy and why we use it ?
 - We have Common_tags and Resource_tags ? what is the difference between them ?
-- We used merg function in tagging strategy to merge common_tags and resource_tags ?
+- We used "merg" function in tagging strategy to merge Common_tags and Resource_tags.
+- You can also create s3 bucket for vpc module.

 ### Session-31
 - In VPC peering, when you are adding routes in VPC, if acceptor vpc is not in our control what you